 Awards.
 Fournier has won numerous awards, including the Society of Professional Journalists’ Sigma Delta Chi Award and the prestigious White House Correspondents’ Association Merriman Smith Memorial Award (a record four times).
 In 2005, Fournier was a Harvard fellow at the Kennedy School’s Institute of Politics, where he currently serves on the Senior Advisory Board.

 State of Our Disunion: What’s Wrong With Politics Today and The Forces That Will Shape the Future.
-Putting the 2016 horserace in context, Fournier delivers a nuanced and provocative discussion about a historic confluence of change in American society that is forcing long-needed disruption of both major parties and other political institutions, marked by populist uprisings and a rising generation of social entrepreneurs that, together, may reinvent democracy.
-It will help you better understand both the 2016 election and your company's place in a fast-changing political climate.
+Fournier delivers a nuanced and provocative discussion about a historic confluence of change in American society that is forcing long-needed disruption of both major parties and other political institutions, marked by populist uprisings and a rising generation of social entrepreneurs that, together, may reinvent democracy.
+It will help you better understand the current political climate and your company's place in a fast-changing political climate.

 Millennials: Generation Disruption’s Influence on Politics, Business, and Culture.
 Every generation is shaped by the times they live in.
 For millennials, this means major economic and demographic transitions on top of a technological revolution has left them purpose-driven, goal-oriented, engaged in community service, unafraid of change, and weary of Washington, among other things.
 With this speech, Fournier draws on Harvard data to argue that this particular set of attributes presents all the makings of the next “Greatest Generation.”
 Looking at millennials and what drives them, Fournier explains what this new group of social entrepreneurs who don’t believe in politics as a vehicle of positive change will mean for our country and our political system.
 He shares how corporations can attract, best work with, and retain millennials, who are sure to disrupt the status quo, while acknowledging biases and clichés that may exist about them.